 South of the warm front, the surface winds were southeasterly, and north of the warm front, the winds were northeasterly.
 That surface wind field coupled with strong westerly/southwesterly upper-level flow produced the strong vertical wind shear needed for the tornado outbreak.
 Along and south of the warm front, moisture and instability were likely abundant, so the necessary ingredients (SLIM) undoubtedly existed for tornadic supercells across Western and Central Oklahoma on April 27th.

-With such sparse data from April 1912, little can be factually said about the state of the atmosphere during these three tornado episodes, so many assumptions were made with the above weather synopsis.
+With such sparse data from April 1912, little can be factually said about the state of the atmosphere during these three tornado episodes, and many assumptions were made with the above weather synopsis.
 Additionally, smaller scale features, which could have been the main reason for where and when storms and tornadoes developed on those three days, were unresolvable 100 years ago.
 In fact, meteorologists, both forecasters and researchers, still struggle with this problem even with a denser observation network.
 Even though the exact details on those three days in April 1912 are unknown, the fact still stands that several violent tornadoes, especially on April 27th, occurred in historic fashion and will not be forgotten.